 Are there inadequate control measures requiring corrective action?
-YES If "YES" document below Are there additional control measures needed that were not in place at the time of inspection?
+NO YES Are there inadequate control measures requiring corrective action?
+If "YES" document below

+Are there additional control measures needed that were not in place at the time of inspection?
 NO YES Are there additional control measures needed that were not in place at the time of inspection: If "YES" document below